term7/RaspberryPi-USB-Privacy-Gadget/README.md

 1. Disable Wi-Fi on your Mac.
 2. Open your browser and navigate to [https://adguard.home](https://adguard.home).
-3. Log in as *term7* and YOUR-NEW-PASSWORD.
+3. Log in as *term7* with YOUR-NEW-PASSWORD.

 **CONGRATULATIONS**